Praveen-Rangavajhula/UGA-Dining-Platform/README.md

 **Note:** Setting up containers manually is not essential, as they are configured by default.
 The project uses Spring Boot Docker support, automatically detecting the Docker Compose file and running the required containers.

 And you're good to go!
-Navigate to the [`UgaDiningCommonsApplication.java`](src/main/java/com/db/project/ugadining/UgaDiningCommonsApplication.java) file in your project.
+Here is where you can run the application [`UgaDiningCommonsApplication`](src/main/java/com/db/project/ugadining/UgaDiningCommonsApplication.java).